Parcels-code/Parcels/docs/getting_started/tutorial_quickstart.md

 ## Compute: `Kernel`

 After setting up the input data and particle start locations and times, we need to specify what calculations to do with the particles.
-These calculations, or numerical integrations, will be performed by what we call a `Kernel`, operating on all particles in the `ParticleSet`.
+These calculations, or numerical integrations, will be performed by what we call a {py:obj}`parcels.Kernel`, operating on all particles in the `ParticleSet`.
 The most common calculation is the advection of particles through the velocity field.
 Parcels comes with a number of standard kernels, from which we will use the Runge-Kutta advection kernel `AdvectionRK2`: